About Our Program

 “My experience at Tabor has played a direct role in my success in law school.
 Because of the small class sizes and the individualized attention from professors, Tabor forced me to learn how to prepare for class and to interact with professors – both in the classroom and out of the classroom.
 The Christian education I received at Tabor fully prepared me academically for the rigors of law school.
 Perhaps even more importantly, Tabor challenged me to think about how I can ‘speak up for those who cannot speak for themselves.’
 (Proverbs 31:8) That challenge encouraged me to pursue a career that I both enjoy and that I can use to serve others.”

-History & Political Science Majors
+History & Political Science Areas of Study

 - Political Work/Government